-APA (CoA) Accredited Doctoral Internship in Clinical Psychology (one year)
+APA (CoA) Accredited Doctoral Internship in Professional Psychology (one year)

 Training in a Level I Trauma Center and safety net hospital